nuvo/orca/README.md

     --override $CHART_NAME=$CHART_VERSION
 ```

+* If the environment already exists, only the specified override(s) will be deployed.
+* After deploying from (for example) 3 different repositories, the new environment will have the "stable" configuration, except for the 3 services which are currently under test, which will be deployed with their respective `CHART_VERSION`s.
+* Orca also handles a potential race condition between 2 or more services by "locking" the environment during deployment (using a `busy` annotation on the namespace).

-#### Get the "stable" environment and deploy the same configuration to a new environment, with override(s) and existence check
+#### Get the "stable" environment and deploy the same configuration to the same new environment from multiple CI\CD processes with environment refresh

-Useful for creating test environments for multiple services.
-Handy for testing a single feature spanning across multiple services.
+Useful for creating test environments for a single service or for multiple services, when you have a rapidly changing reference environment.
 This will deploy the same configuration to a destination namespace, except for the specified override(s), which will be deployed with version CHART_VERSION.
-If the environment already exists, only the specified override(s) will be deployed (using the `-x` flag - deploy only override if environment exists).
+If the reference environment has changed between environment deployments, the new environment will be updated with these changes.
 The following commands will be a part of all CI\CD processes in all services:

 ```